 “In reality, Alec Station not only failed to inform the bureau (FBI) of Mihdhar’s US visa, but also expressly forbade two FBI agents assigned to the unit from doing so,” Gray Zone reported.

 Canestraro wrote that the starting point for his probe was a Saudi man named Omar al-Bayoumi, who first met Hazmi and Mihdhar at Middle Eastern Gourmet restaurant on Venice Boulevard in Culver City, California.
 Bayoumi helped the just-arrived Saudi duo quietly settle in.
-Bayoumi then helped them move to California’s San Diego, open bank accounts, and find an apartment to stay – as the clock slowly counted down towards the 9/11 strikes.
+Bayoumi then helped them move to California’s San Diego, open bank accounts for them, and find them an apartment to stay – as the clock slowly counted down towards the 9/11 strikes.

 According to Spytalk, “Four unnamed former FBI agents involved in the 9/11 investigation told Canestraro they believed the CIA was covering up an operation on US soil to penetrate Al Qaeda.
 The most explosive allegations come from a former FBI agent who spoke to Canestraro in June 2021.
 The former agent, identified only as CS-23, was described as having extensive knowledge of counterterrorism and counterintelligence matters.